daniel-duke/RosesAreRed/source/source/page_projects.rst

 ===============

 Laura has been reading, quite a bit in fact.
-For an overwhelmingly cute documentation of her reads (or, to be more precise, her listens), click `here <https://pengitonprints.my.canva.site/>`_!
+For an overwhelmingly cute documentation of her reads (or, to be more accurate, her listens), click `here <https://pengitonprints.my.canva.site/>`_!

 ==============================
 The Newest Citizen of Pengiton